gabriel-enrique/simulation-and-modeling/Gas Station Prices/README.md

 > Some of Shell's fuel type are not available anymore in Indonesia, hence we don't know the actual price.
 For those types of fuel, we use approximation.

 For a customer (vehicle) to choose which gas station to go to, the gasoline/diesel price of their choice will be the determining factor.
-So say that a `Car` wants to buy `RON 92` fuel, then only the prices of `RON 92` fuel from Pertamina and Shell will be the determining factor.
+So, say that a `Car` wants to buy `RON 92` fuel, then only the prices of `RON 92` fuel from Pertamina and Shell will be the determining factor.

 ```py
 def choose(pertamina_price, shell_price):